Meloxicam: Uses, Side Effects, Dangers, and Precautions

 • Diabetes

-• Whether or not you use any illegal substances, which ones, and how often
+• Whether you use any illegal substances, which ones, and how often

-• If you have a history of a SUD (substance use disorder)
+• Any history of an SUD (substance use disorder)

 You might be feeling nervous or hesitant to share these last couple of points with the doctor, which is understandable.
 Note that the information you share with a medical professional is confidential.
-Moreover, only if the doctor has this information can they make the safest and most effective recommendation for you.
+Moreover, the doctor needs this information to make the safest and most effective recommendation for you.

 Resources